Battle of Villers-Bocage: Advance

 During the early hours of 13 June, the 1st Rifle Brigade reconnoitred the first 0.5 mi of the route.
 Livry was reported to be clear of Germans and the advance resumed at 05:30 with the 4th CLY leading the way.
 The column was met by jubilant French civilians, leading to a relaxed mood among the soldiers.
 Erroneous information was passed to the British that German tanks were stranded in Tracy-Bocage and rumours held that other tanks were similarly stranded at the Château de Villers-Bocage.
 On 11 June, German medical personnel had established a hospital at the château but had left at dawn on 13 June; a few German troops remained about the town.

-As the column approached Villers-Bocage, an Sd.Kfz.
-231 armoured car crew observed the British advance and escaped.
+As the column approached Villers-Bocage, the crew of an Sd.Kfz.
+231 armoured car watched the British advance and escaped.
 At 08:30, having covered 5 mi, the 22nd Armoured Brigade group entered the town to be greeted by celebrating residents; two German soldiers were spotted leaving at high speed in a Volkswagen Kübelwagen.
 The two Hussar regiments made contact with German forces on either side of the 22nd Brigade group route and the 8th Hussars engaged Schwerer Panzerspähwagen (eight-wheeler armoured cars).
 The Hussars reported German tanks heading towards Villers-Bocage but Lieutenant Charles Pearce, of 4th CLY, thought that these were probably self-propelled guns.

 Morning

-With Villers-Bocage occupied, A Squadron 4th CLY motored ahead to Point 213 without reconnaissance, as ordered.
+With Villers-Bocage occupied, A Squadron 4th CLY motored ahead to Point 213, without reconnaissance, as ordered.
 A Kübelwagen was destroyed and the tanks moved into hull down positions to establish a defensive perimeter.
 Along the road between the town and the ridge, the personnel carriers of the Rifle Brigade pulled over nose-to-tail, to allow reinforcements for Point 213 to pass.
 The riflemen dismounted and posted sentries but could see fewer than 250 yd to either side of the road.

 Major Wright, the commanding officer of the 1st Rifle Brigade, called a conference at Point 213 for all officers and the senior NCOs of A Company.
-It was realised that a shell could wipe out the company commanders, and the half-track occupants were rapidly dispersed among several other vehicles.
-In Villers-Bocage Lieutenant-Colonel Arthur, Viscount Cranley, commander of the 4th CLY, expressed concern that his men were "out on a limb" but was assured by Hinde that all was well and was ordered to Point 213, to ensure his men had taken up good defensive positions.
+It was realised that a shell could kill the company commanders and the half-track occupants were rapidly dispersed among several other vehicles.
+In Villers-Bocage, Lieutenant-Colonel Arthur, Viscount Cranley, commander of the 4th CLY, expressed concern that his men were "out on a limb" but was assured by Hinde that all was well and was ordered to Point 213, to ensure his men had taken up good defensive positions.
 Hinde then left Villers-Bocage for his headquarters.